brojyf/MasterMind_Bot/README.md

 # MasterMind_Bot
-A bot can solve MasterMind in up to 5 steps (I think), applying CST (constraint satisfaction techniques).
+A bot can solve MasterMind in up to 5 steps (I think), applying constraint satisfaction techniques (CST).